Not a Member? Get access to HR news and resources that you can trust.

 How Trump's First Executive Order Could Affect Employer Health PlansPresident Donald Trump's Jan.
-20 executive order directing federal agencies that oversee the Affordable Care Act to waive or delay burdensome taxes, penalties and regulations could affect employer plans' coverage mandates and fees, but won't do so immediately.
+20 executive order directing federal agencies that oversee the Affordable Care Act to waive or delay burdensome taxes, penalties and regulations could affect employer plans' mandates and fees, but won't do so immediately.

 New Law Lets Small Employers Use Stand-Alone HRAsEnactment of the 21st Century Cures Act lets small businesses use health reimbursement arrangements (HRAs) to fund employees who buy individual plans on the open market.

 IRS Delays Employers' Deadline to Distribute ACA Reporting Form 1095 to EmployeesThe IRS is giving employers an additional 30 days to distribute the Affordable Care Act's tax year 2016 information-reporting forms to employees, extending the deadline from Jan.
 31, 2017, to March 2.
 But the due dates for filing Forms 1094 and 1095 with the IRS remain unchanged: Feb.
 28 for paper/mail submissions or March 31 for electronic filing.